skymakerstudio/erp-adapter-webconfig-monitor/readme.md

 To use this library, include the AdapterLibrary in your project.

+Use either with partial update of webToConfigurationInstructions if **full sales configurator in Monitor** or full update of webToConfigurationInstructions if its a **minimal product configurator in monitor**.
+See FAQ below for more details on this.

 # Net 6 and 8
-The maste is run in C# 8.
+The maste is written in C# 8.

-There is also a branch for C# 6 available [net6](https://github.com/skymakerstudio/erp-adapter-webconfig-monitor/tree/net6)
+There is also a branch with C# 6 available [net6](https://github.com/skymakerstudio/erp-adapter-webconfig-monitor/tree/net6)

 ## Example of input/output data structure for the simplified web API